 So, what exactly are low-code and no-code platforms?
 How do they differ?
-And why are companies of all sizes—from startups to Fortune 500s—rushing to adopt them?
+And why are so many companies using them?

 What Is Low-Code?